Do Geisha Sleep with their Clients?

 No, as prostitution is illegal in Japan and the geishas are cultural performers who are deeply respected.
 Geisha never sleep with their clients as it goes against the rules of the organizations they belong to.
 The connotation emerged in post-war Japan when some sex workers introduced themselves to foreign soldiers as geisha girls.
 Also, historically, the entertainment districts in Japan including kabuki theaters, geisha houses, and other forms of entertainment venues were located close to each other and governed by a similar set of rules which caused some early foreign visitors to think geishas are prostitutes.
 The prostitutes were called oiran and they looked different from geisha.

 Why do people think the geisha are courtesans or prostitutes?

 “Remember, Chiyo, geisha are not courtesans.
 And we are not wives.
 We sell our skills, not our bodies.
 We create another secret world, a place only of beauty.
 The very word “geisha” means artist and to be a geisha is to be judged as a moving work of art.” ― Arthur Golden (Memoirs of a Geisha)

 Geisha are not courtesans.
 The image of geisha as prostitutes was popularized by American soldiers after World War II.
-Geisha have always been a symbol of beauty and elegance, so girls from lower social classes tended to introduce themselves to American soldiers as geisha.
+The geisha has always been a symbol of beauty and elegance, so girls from lower social classes tended to introduce themselves to American soldiers as geisha.
 That’s how the myth spread all over the world.